rmgordon1/pokemon-showdown-centrifuge/README.md

   - On your first game, you will have a team of 6 random Pokémon from the same logic that controls Pokémon Showdown's iconic Random Battles format
   - You will choose 3 of the 6 you are given to play this game with.
   - If you defeat your opponent, you will have your 3 Pokémon saved on the server.
 In addition, you will get the choice to swap one of the Pokémon you battled with one of your opponents.
   - Subsequent games will use this saved set.
-You can swap up to once after each win
+You can swap up to once after each win.
+  - If you lose, you start over and have to choose 3 new Pokémon from a random 6 again

 - Changes to Elo/Matchmaking